0xSR42/notes/notes-on-governance.markdown

 beings undertake some cause (karma) or effect (phala) to bring real world change.
 If you know what others are thinking, you can predict future to some degree.
 Reincarnation is a future being continuing the work of a deceased one.
-Law of Karma is more general than tit-for-tat and entails a Karmic cycle.
+Law of Karma is different from cause-and-effect and entails a Karmic cycle.
 (Psychology, Gita)

 Developmental psychology must be taken care of when trying to raise the next